-Crystal Vein Dykes in the Bancroft Area of Ontario
+Crystal Vein Dykes in the Bancroft Area of Ontario: A Rockhound’s Guide to Finding Crystals

 The Bancroft area of Ontario is renowned for crystal-bearing vein dykes that cut through Precambrian bedrock and host quartz, feldspar, calcite, and accessory minerals prized by rockhounds.